Sparkseric90/SparksEric90/blog.md

 <details>
 <summary><h2>Week 2</h2></summary>
 <br>
 Wow week 2 has been insane!
 I personally feel like this week went by super quick!
-I've wrote simple **HTML** lines in the past, but this week was a real treat!
-Along with **HTML** I got to look at **CSS** for the first time since the MySpace days!
+I've wrote simple <strong>HTML</strong> lines in the past, but this week was a real treat!
+Along with <strong>HTML</strong> I got to look at <strong>CSS</strong> for the first time since the MySpace days!
 Yeah, its been that long.
 Who am I kidding though?
 We all wish that simple social media platform would come back so we could show everyone how great we'll be after bootcamp at writing CSS.

 ![myspace](https://github.com/Sparkseric90/Sparkseric90.github.io/blob/main/img/myspace.jpeg)